totoandco/BCProject/ReadME.md

 # Trade off , or what I might do differently if I were to spend additional time on the project

 If I were to spend additional time on the project , I would have considered to use a solution based on the SocketAsyncEventArgs class in order to see the differences with my current solution.

-Another thing I would implement is a logging system (log files) as a in production environment it's a nice feature to have because:
+Another thing I would implement is a logging system (log files) as in production environment it's a nice feature to have because:
 * it allows the level 1/2 support to quickly investigate what's happening on the server without reviewing the code,
 * the development team knows exactly where the code breaks.

 All I did in this version (because a logging system was not required) is to print the errors on the server's console.